WCRP-CMIP/cmip7-guidance/docs/CMIP7/Experiment_set_up_and_Forcings/piclim-histall.md

 ### Minimum ensemble size

-Only one ensemble member is required.
+Only one ensemble member is required, however multiple ensemble members are welcomed.

 ## Forcings